 Run and Meditate

-This is probably your situation too.
-I find very difficult to find enough time to take care of myself.
-Running and meditation have been for a long time some of the habits that I get most benefits from.
-Ideally, I like doing a 40 minutes seated meditation, but realistically is very hard to do consistently.
-Then I realised, I could do two things at the same time!💡
+This is probably your situation too - I find difficult to find enough time to take care of myself.
+Running and meditation have been two of my go-to habits that I get most benefits from.
+Like many aspiring meditators, I struggled to sit still for 40 minutes.
+Then I discovered what runners have known forever - that sweet meditative flow state that kicks in when you hit your stride!

 Pay attention to your body